Bariatric Surgery in 2026: Safer, More Effective, Accessible

 - AI-Assisted Gastric Bypass: Advanced algorithms and robotics enhance surgical precision and minimize complications.

-The future of obesity surgery has arrived, and in 2025, technological advancements have improved every aspect of these procedures:
+The future of obesity surgery has arrived, and in 2026, technological advances such as robotic-assisted bariatric procedures continue to expand the indications and outcomes of metabolic surgery[5].
+Technological advancements have improved every aspect of these procedures:

 - Minimally invasive techniques: Smaller incisions and shorter recovery times.